lvkavathar/HadoopStreamingAPI/README.md

 hadoop fs -cat /users-cloud-16fs/lingalvy/job-out/part-00000

-here we used nyc-traffic.csv file as input and below are the text summary statistics od that data
+here we used nyc-traffic.csv file as input and below are the text summary statistics for that data

 AMBULANCE       3713